iced-rs/iced/ECOSYSTEM.md

 - Quads or rectangles, with rounded borders and a solid background color.
 - Clip areas, useful to implement scrollables or hide overflowing content.
 - Images and SVG, loaded from memory or the file system.
-- Meshes of triangles, for rendering geometry freely.
+- Meshes of triangles, useful to draw geometry freely.

 [`wgpu`]: https://github.com/gfx-rs/wgpu-rs
 [WebGPU API]: https://gpuweb.github.io/gpuweb/